tarzan1110/firebase_auth/ReadMe.txt

 3. Open iOS project by double clicking root/ios/firebase_test.xcworkspace
 4. Run Xcode project (Select one of iphone simulators on XCode)
 5. You can see login screen on simulator
+6. Select USA, Input 123456789 , Click "Sign In" button.
+If login successfuly, go over to next screen.